gameraccoon/scripter/README.md

 You are in the right place.

 - No more time wasted because you missed when one script finished and didn't start the next script right away.
-- No more focus lost on maintaining of the running scripts.
+- No more focus lost on maintaining the running scripts.
-- No more figuring out which script failed, or scrolling up to see log of a specific script in a batch.
+- No more figuring out which script failed, or scrolling up to see the log of a specific script in a batch.

 Now you can schedule the exact combination of scripts to run in just a few clicks.
 You can go for lunch or continue working on something else, knowing that the work will be done even without your active involvement.